 If you’re like most people, you’ve encountered clickwrap agreements countless times without realizing it—like after downloading an app, opening an account online or digitally accepting forms.
 Frequently used to accept privacy policies and terms and conditions agreements, clickwraps are a quick method for legally indicating consent.
 All you have to do is read and click “I agree.”
 With that click, the organization has captured your consent and you’re granted access to move onto the main event.

-Clickwrap agreements allow organizations to gain legal consent in seconds, making for an easier and faster user experience.
-Their value lies in their simplicity.
-While clickwraps can be a highly effective and streamlined legal agreement, they also come with a huge caveat: they must be properly implemented and maintained in order to work as intended.
-Companies frequently try to build their own solutions, but these ad hoc remedies often result in legal difficulties and wasted resources.
+The value of clickwrap agreements lies in their simplicity.
+However they also come with a significant caveat: they must be properly implemented and maintained in order to work as intended.
+A DIY clickwrap solution often results in legal difficulties and wasted resources.

 Frost & Sullivan, a consulting and market research firm, conducted a study into clickwrap usage among more than 300 agreement decision-makers in the United States and Europe.
 In the past five years, nearly 83% of respondents had dealt with legal disputes concerning their improperly implemented clickwrap agreements.
 For all of them, the costs have been significant, with legal fees ranging from $50,000 to over $5 million.

 As a result of these costly experiences with their current clickwrap solutions, nearly 3 out of 4 businesses are considering switching to a new solution in 2021.
 In particular, they're looking for one that meets their legal team’s requirements, abides by new regulatory and compliance requirements and captures evidence of customer consent even when changes are made to their agreements several times a year.
 To curb any problematic issues, it’s vitally important to be informed about clickwrap best practices and ready-to-deploy solutions like DocuSign Click.